ia-usgs/Xeno/README.md

 ---

 ## **Debugging**
 - If you get `GPIO Busy` while running manually in CLI it is because the service is running.
-Run `sudo systemctl stop xeno.service` the from /xeno run `sudo python main.py`
+- Run `sudo systemctl stop xeno.service` the from `/xeno` directory run `sudo python main.py`
 - Check logs at `xeno/logs/scan.log`

 ### Contributions